 Have a Generator On Hand

 With downed trees and lightning strikes, summer storms can knock the electricity out for a day or two.
 Don’t be left without any power.
-Buy a generator, gas it up, and have it on hand in case you need it.
+Buy a generator, gas it up, and have it on hand and search what to check after a lightning strike in case you need it.
 Generators will help keep refrigerators going, cell phones charged, and TVs running for important news information.

 A generator can also help your house become a place where neighbors and friends can come to charge their phones in order to make important calls and check on loved ones.